How to Install WordPress with Apache on Debian

 Completion of WordPress Installation

-Once these steps are completed and you login, your WordPress site, powered by the LAMP Stack on Debian, is successfully installed and ready for customization and content creation.
+Finally, once these steps are completed and you log in, your WordPress site, powered by the LAMP Stack on Debian, is successfully installed and ready for customization and content creation.

-For enhanced security on Debian, using Let’s Encrypt SSL certificates with your WordPress Apache installation is crucial.
-Let’s Encrypt is a free, automated certificate authority by the Internet Security Research Group (ISRG).
-It boosts your site’s credibility by enabling HTTPS, a protocol essential for secure communication over a computer network.
+Furthermore, for enhanced security on Debian, using Let’s Encrypt SSL certificates with your WordPress Apache installation is highly recommended.
+Let’s Encrypt is a free, automated certificate authority provided by the Internet Security Research Group (ISRG).
+As a result, it boosts your site’s credibility by enabling HTTPS, a protocol for secure communication over a computer network.

 Installing Certbot for SSL Integration

-The first step in securing your site with Let’s Encrypt is to install Certbot.
-Certbot is a software tool that automates the process of obtaining and installing SSL certificates.
+First, install Certbot, which is a software tool that automates obtaining and installing SSL certificates.
 Install Certbot using the following command:

 sudo apt install python3-certbot-apache -y